DmitryBondarenko1/solid-spoon/Console.md

  **Introduction**

 Console in IntelliJ IDEA is a more advanced tool than a regular application console.
 Besides common functions like input and output you can change it's appearance and behaviour according to your preferences and сonsequently work more efficiently.

+This article covers only standard IntelliJ IDEA application console.
+For inforamtion on specific consoles like JShell, Terminal, Groovy, refer to the corresponding separate articles.

  **Selecting Color Scheme**